keldin-coding/objectmancy/README.md

 #### Example

 The following is an extensive example of a set of classes built to consume `Objectmancy::Objectable` in all of its basic ways.
 This is taken from the tests, with comments added as guidance.
-Note that the `#==` definition is not required; I added it for tests.
-A future enhancement is to implement `#==` for consumers.
 Skipping ahead to the `TestObject` definition will provide the most value.

 ```ruby
 class Book